hagerkhaledabdelmonem/Hotel_Rating_Prediction/README.md

 # Hotel_Rating_Prediction

-There are 2 important question we are think about.
+There are 2 important question we are think about :
-Can you make your trip cozier by using data science?
-Can you predict what score a reviewer will give a hotel using features about the hotel in combination with the reviewer history and each review’s language?
+ - Can you make your trip cozier by using data science?
+ - Can you predict what score a reviewer will give a hotel using features about the hotel in combination with the reviewer history and each review’s language?

 # Collaborators: